 Certificate of Authorization (COA) – Qualifications

-The Board issues and maintains licenses for Certificate of Authorizations (COA).
+The Board issues and maintains Certificate of Authorization (COA) licenses to firms who provide or offer to provide engineering and or surveying services.
 The one exception to this requirement is where the firm is a sole proprietorship* practicing in the name of the licensee.

 The rules also provide that only firms holding a COA are authorized to use the terms “Engineer”, “Engineering”, “Survey” or “Surveying” or any other form of those words in their title.
 If you have questions about this requirement, you are encouraged to call the Board’s office at 501-682-2824.

-A Certificate of Authorization (COA) is issued to a firm and is necessary in order to provide or offer to provide engineering and or surveying services through a firm (Article 21 of the AR State Laws & Rules of the Board (2013).
+A Certificate of Authorization (COA) is issued to a firm and is necessary in order to provide or offer to provide engineering and or surveying services through a firm (Article 8.G. of the AR State Laws & Rules of the Board (eff.
+June 1, 2022).
 The requirements to obtain a COA are:

 - Apply for a License ONLINE, pay your $150.00 application fee, and provide basic information about the firm; and